 If you don’t have a hydroponic garden, you should be able to find Thai basil in your local grocery store.

 - ¼ cup cashews

 - 1½ to 2 inch knob of ginger, peeled and roughly chopped

 - ½ lime, juiced

 - In the bowl of a food processor fitted with the steel blade attachment, add cashews, garlic, and ginger Run for about 10-15 seconds.
 Turn off.

 - Add Thai basil leaves, lime juice, and salt.
 Turn on the processor again.
 While it's running, slowly pour in the coconut oil through the feed tube at the top and process until the mixture is pureed to your liking.
 Season to taste.

 - **Note: you may not need the full ⅓ cup coconut oil, depending upon the consistency you like your pesto.
-I like mind with a little texture to it, so I ended up using about ¼ cup of the oil.
+I like mine with a little texture to it, so I ended up using about ¼ cup of the oil.